green-fox-academy/myfirstapp-syllabus/week02/exercises/jquery-intro.md

 # Intro to jQuery

-There are many common problems in a webpage and don't want to solve them again and again.
+There are many common problems in a webpage and we don't want to solve them again and again.
 This is why we have frameworks and libraries which provide you these solutions out of the box.

 jQuery is a library which perfect for smaller pages, later on you would consider to use a more robust framework like React or Angular.